 § In a new attack on free speech, the European Union (EU) is calling on major social media and Internet firms including Facebook, Twitter and Google to automatically and immediately censor online material.

 a.
-Facebook announced that is was officially partnering with the Atlantic Council in the form of an “election partnership […] to prevent [their] service from being abused during elections.”
-Indeed, the US midterm elections are only a couple of weeks away, so the Atlantic Council and its Digital Forensic Research Lab are now going at it with full force, closing facebook accounts left and right that they personally deem could be fake accounts, or accounts spreading misinformation, based on very shady criterias.
+Facebook announced that it was officially partnering with the Atlantic Council in the form of an “election partnership […] to prevent [their] service from being abused during elections.”
+Indeed, the US midterm elections are only a couple of weeks away, so the Atlantic Council and its Digital Forensic Research Lab are now going at it with full force, closing Facebook accounts left and right that they personally deem could be fake accounts, or accounts spreading misinformation, based on very shady criteria.
 READ MORE:

 c.
 A CBS news article published in 2011 entitled “Social Media Is a Tool of the CIA.
 Seriously” reveals the “unspoken truth” which the mainstream media including CBS have failed to address.
 According to CBS, the CIA is “using Facebook, Twitter, Google (GOOG) and other social media to spy on people.”
 READ MORE: